cocoatype/blackhighlighter.app/content/blog/price-increase.md

 <!--more-->

 If you've been using Black Highlighter for a while, you may be familiar with the Ultra Highlighter upgrade that adds powerful features such as automatic redaction, document scanning, and Shortcuts support.
-If you've ever considered upgrading to Ultra Highlighter, now's your best chance: you'll be able to get it at the existing price for two more weeks, until [DATE].
+If you've ever considered upgrading to Ultra Highlighter, now's your best chance: you'll be able to get it at the existing price for two more weeks, until March 25, 2025.

 Going forward, Black Highlighter now has three options for upgrading to Ultra Highlighter (prices are in USD, but adjust according to your local App Store):